albar965/littlenavmap-manual/en/MENUS.md

 #### ![Show AI and Multiplayer Aircraft](../images/icons/aircraftai.png "Show AI and Multiplayer Aircraft") Show AI and Multiplayer Aircraft {#show-map-ai-aircraft}

 Shows all AI and multiplayer aircraft on the map.
-Multiplayer aircraft can be displayed from e.g. FSCloud, Vatsim or Steam sessions.
+Multiplayer aircraft can be displayed from e.g. FSCloud, VATSIM or Steam sessions.

 A click on the AI aircraft shows more information in the `Simualator Aircraft` dock window.